RandomStudent0/CSCI4320_GroupProject/README.md

     }
 }
 ```
---Layout folder -> New layout resource file -> It can be anything, for me, it is main_iot_page
+--Layout folder -> New layout resource file -> It can be anything, for me, it is main_iot_page--
    Note: do not capitalize file names because it will not show
    This is just the default layout
 ```xml